What if "Stop crying" turned into "I'm listening" for an entire generation?

 - Bonus Printables (PDF): This 40 page set of printables comes at the end of your Digital Manual to help you make Time-In's more engaging in your home, school and/or therapy practice.
 Because these sheets are PDF's, they can be used with multiple children at no extra cost to you.

 *Please accept emails when asked at checkout to ensure you receive the digital components of the kit and updates.

-The RIBBA frame line by IKEA has a 19 3/4 x 27 1/2" frame that fits our largest two 20" x 30" posters perfectly with just a small trim of the white poster margin.
-Or you can use the 24" x 35 3/4" frame with matting as shown below, depending on your wall space.
+The RIBBA frame line by IKEA has a 19 3/4 x 27 1/2" frame that fits the 20" x 30" posters perfectly with a small trim of the white poster margin.
+Or you can use the 24" x 35 3/4" frame with matting as shown below.

 HOW DOES IT WORK?

-The ToolKit comes with the "Creating a Calming Corner" mini-manual in every box and a more detailed Digital Manual to hold your hand through the entire process.
+The Time-In ToolKit comes with a beautifully illustrated 8-page mini-manual in every box and a more detailed Digital Manual to inspire social-emotional learning, connection and fun for years to come.